-It is hard to see how 13% = 1 out of 10, as it is 1 out of 7.7, but that is the least of the inaccuracies in this comment.
+It is hard to see how 13% = 1 out of 10, as it is 1 out of 7.7, but that is the least of this comment’s inaccuracies.
 Hoover should brand the overall comment because it is an entirely vacuous statement.
-But notice that the assumption is that there is always a benefit to be had from data science projects.
+But notice that the assumption is that there is always a benefit from data science projects.
 Another observation is that unless these AI projects are incredibly inexpensive, or unless the insights coming from the 1 out of 7.7 is a profit generator, it most likely that AI projects have a strongly negative ROI.
 Also, going into production is not having an ROI.
-SAP modules are in production all over the world and barely used.
-So the ROI projects area a subset of the 13%!
+SAP modules are in production all over the world and are barely used.
+So the ROI projects are a subset of the 13%!

-If someone tells me there is a 13% chance of only doing something, and the possibility of being successful is some subset of the probability of doing that thing, I would question what that thing is being done.
+If someone tells me there is a 13% chance of only doing something, and the possibility of success is some subset of the probability of doing that thing, I would question what that thing is being done.
 Furthermore, we are discussing doing advanced AI projects.
-At the same time, it seems that many of the people discussing and making decisions on these topics do not seem to have mastered basic probability.
+Simultaneously, it seems that many of the people discussing and making decisions on these topics do not seem to have mastered basic probability.

 Chapo goes on to explain the data issues with data science projects.

 “The other key player in the whodunit is data, Leff adds, which is a double edged sword — it’s what makes all of these analytics and capabilities possible, but most organizations are highly siloed, with owners who are simply not collaborating and leaders who are not facilitating communication.

 “I’ve had data scientists look me in the face and say we could do that project, but we can’t get access to the data,” Leff says.
 “And I say, your management allows that to go on?””

 Because IBM and others have projects to sell, there is a great hesitation to describe “who” is getting AI projects into production.
 This is explained in the following quote.